 Grant Period: The grant period is up to two years.
 This period begins no earlier than the date the grant contract is fully executed by all parties.
-All training activities must be completed during the grant period.
+All training activities and expenses must be completed and incurred during the grant period, which begins after a contract is fully executed.
 These activities include curriculum development, training, pre- and post-training activities, wage increases, and match requirements.